Khim

-Khim khim (ขิม /th/; ຂິມ /lo/; ឃឹម /km/) is a stringed musical instrument derived from the Mesopotamian or Persian Santur.
+The khim (ขิม /th/; ຂິມ /lo/; ឃឹម /km/) is a stringed musical instrument derived from the Mesopotamian or Persian Santur.
 It is similar to the Hammered Dulcimer or Cimbalom.
 This khim was introduced to Thailand from China, where a similar (though, since the late 20th century, usually larger) instrument is called yangqin.
 It is played with two flexible bamboo sticks with soft leather at the tips to produce a soft tone.
 This instrument can be played by either sitting down on the floor with the khim on the floor, or by sitting on a chair or standing while the khim is on a stand.
 The khim produces a bright and expressive sound when played.
 It is made of wood, with brass strings that are laid across the instrument.
 The Australian-born musician and vocal artist Lisa Gerrard specialises in the use of a khim hammered dulcimer, featuring its music on several albums and performing with the instrument live on tour.